icos-urenio/Improve-my-city/README.md

 ### Version 2.5.0
 Brings complete support for mobile versions (Android, iOS, REST services) of ImproveMyCity, for third parties, by introducing a complete json wrapper.
 All gathered together through a common controller interface which administrators can activate/deactivate on demand.

-Mobile json wrapping is supported by Live+Gov European Research Programme and among others it supports:
+Mobile json wrapping supports:

-- Encrypt / Decrypt functionality
+- Encryption / Decryption functionality with secret key defined on server side
 - Timestamp on DB changes
 - Introduces geo-boundaries queries